Brand New Colors Start with Systems Grounding →

 One year of fuzzy decision rights costs far more — in margin leakage, in re-litigation, in escalation overhead, in good people leaving because nobody can tell them what they're actually authorized to hold.

-Automation built on ambiguity is a hilariously expensive way to learn humility.
+Automation built on ambiguity is an expensive way to learn humility.
 The Dossier is the architecture that makes the rest of the roadmap worth building.
 It is not a cost.
 It is the thing that prevents a much larger one.

 Value breakdown